Robert J. Bach

+Robert J. Bach (born December 31, 1961) is an American businessman and former Microsoft executive.
+He was Microsoft’s first chief Xbox officer, leading the company’s original effort to enter the video game console market with the Xbox.

-Robert J. Bach (born December 31, 1961), commonly known as Robbie Bach, is an American businessman.
-He was the President of Entertainment & Devices Division at Microsoft.
-He led the division that was responsible for the Xbox, Xbox 360, Zune, Games for Windows, Windows Phone and the Microsoft TV platform.
-After 22 years at Microsoft, Bach announced his retirement from Microsoft effective in the fall of 2010.
-Bach has spoken to corporate, academic and civic groups across the country and in 2015 completed his first book, Xbox Revisited: A Game Plan for Corporate and Civic Renewal.
+Bach later served as president of Microsoft’s Entertainment and Devices Division, which included Xbox, Xbox 360, Zune, Games for Windows, Windows Phone and the Microsoft TV platform.
+After 22 years at Microsoft, he announced his retirement in 2010.
+He became a public speaker, and wrote Xbox Revisited: A Game Plan for Corporate and Civic Renewal, published in 2015.

-Biography
+Early life and education

-Robbie Bach was born in Peoria, Illinois and is the son of a former Schlitz executive.
+Bach was born in Peoria, Illinois, and is the son of a former Schlitz executive.

 He graduated from Richard J. Reynolds High School in Winston-Salem, North Carolina in 1980.
-Robbie was a Morehead Scholar at the University of North Carolina at Chapel Hill where he graduated with highest honors in economics and was also named an Academic All-American on the Tar Heel's varsity tennis team.
-Robbie went to work for Morgan Stanley for two years before going on to become an Arjay Miller Scholar at Stanford University Graduate School of Business where he earned his MBA.
+Bach was a Morehead Scholar at the University of North Carolina at Chapel Hill, where he graduated with highest honors in economics and was named an Academic All-American on the Tar Heels varsity tennis team.
+He went to work for Morgan Stanley for two years before becoming an Arjay Miller Scholar at Stanford University Graduate School of Business, where he earned his MBA.

-He joined Microsoft in 1988 and was with the company until 2010.
-He is currently serving on the board of several companies and non-profit organizations.
-He is now focused on bringing his experiences to positively impact communities through his public speaking engagements and recently published book - Xbox Revisited: A Game Plan for Corporate and Civic Renewal.
-He is married with three children.

-Microsoft career
+In 2015, he published Xbox Revisited: A Game Plan for Corporate and Civic Renewal.

+Career

-Robbie Bach joined Microsoft in 1988 and over the next 22 years worked in various marketing, general management and business leadership roles.
+Bach joined Microsoft in 1988, and remained with the company until 2010.
+In his 22 years with the company, he worked in various marketing, general management and business leadership roles, including the following: